Class of 1956

 September 26, 1938 – March 1, 2015

-Fred was born on September 26, 1938 in Perry, OK to Ernest Tappe and Caroline (Gorath) Tappe.
+Born on September 26, 1938, in Perry, Oklahoma, he was the son of Ernest Tappe and Caroline (Gorath) Tappe.
 He was raised in Perry and attended rural school Fourdee and Christ Lutheran School before graduating from Perry High School in 1956.
 During his high school years, Fred worked at Kemnitz D-X and was very active in the local FFA chapter.
 As a child he also enjoyed riding his bike around the country collecting, iron and pop bottles and picking up trash along the roadside, a hobby he enjoyed his entire life.
 Over the past decade, Fred could often be found cruising the highway and country roads in his gator making certain that his land was spotless and better off than the way he found it.

 Following his graduation, he enrolled at OSU Okmulgee where he earned a degree in Auto Mechanics.
 Fred enlisted in the US.
 Army and was stationed at Fort Ord, CA. After his honorable discharge from the Army, he returned to Perry and in 1961 he married Trudy Deken and purchased a farm east of Perry.
 He and Trudy had three children: Leasa, Russell, and Sarah and spent 23 wonderful years together before her passing in 1984.
 Fred accepted a position as a welder at Ditch Witch and retired in 1998 as the welding shop manager.
 Fred spent over five decades working his land where he raised cattle, alfalfa, and wheat.